New York State and Vermont residents, this is where Amtrak enters the picture.

 From Moynihan Train Hall, Central Park’s best birding is just two miles away.
 Walk to the park by exiting the station and heading up 8th Avenue.
 Or hop on the subway and exit at one of several stations along the park in a matter of minutes.
 The area around Bow Bridge (about a half-mile beyond the edge of the park) offers some of the best birding.
 Don’t forget to use the New York By Rail 15% Amtrak discount!

 Croton Point Park sits adjacent to the Croton-Harmon Amtrak Station, and this 504-acre park, on Westchester County’s largest peninsula, attracts bald eagles in winter.
-This park offers sweeping views, north and south, of the Hudson River and surrounding Hudson Valley, is part of the Lower Hudson River Important Bird Area as designated by the National Audobon Society.
+This park offers sweeping views, north and south, of the Hudson River and surrounding Hudson Valley, is part of the Lower Hudson River Important Bird Area as designated by the National Audubon Society.

-Croton Point Pork, according to the National Audobon Society, is “one of the most critical wintering bald eagle sites in the state” and supports about 10 percent of New York’s winter bald eagle population.
+Croton Point Pork, according to the National Audubon Society, is “one of the most critical wintering bald eagle sites in the state” and supports about 10 percent of New York’s winter bald eagle population.
 The park is also home to the northern harrier, short-eared owl, grasshopper sparrow and

-A major draw for birds is the fact that Croton Point Park is home to a capped landfill, according to the Hudson River Audobon Society of Westchester County.
+A major draw for birds is the fact that Croton Point Park is home to a capped landfill, according to the Hudson River Audubon Society of Westchester County.
 The former repository for waste is now a meadow.

 Amtrak’s Croton-Harmon Station sits north of Yonkers and south of Poughkeepsie.
 From the station, Croton Point Park is located due west, by way of Veterans Plaza and Croton Point Avenue.
 Just head toward the Hudson River.
 Graff Audobon Sanctuary is north of Croton-Harmon Station and lies between Route 9 and the Hudson River.
 Don’t forget to use the New York By Rail 15% Amtrak discount!